CHEE 400A/500A: Environmental Engineering Laboratory I

 CHEE 415/515: Microelectronics Manufacturing and the Environment

-Presents basic semiconductor processes with direct environmental implications.
+Presents basic semiconductor processes which have direct environmental implications.
+Graduate-level requirements include extended written analysis and oral presentation.

 CHEE 420/520: Chemical Reaction Engineering